kmarchan/Valgrind-docker/README.md

 ` brew install docker`
 ` brew install docker-machine`

-docker machine is needed because MAC you will need to install the Oracle VM Virtual box.
+docker machine is needed because MAC you will need to install the Oracle VM Virtual box (which is availabe through the managed software centre).
 This will create a virtual machine in which to run your docker container.
  `docker-machine create --driver virtualbox Char`

  and build the container